Gabrielaholzel/Udacity-Image-Classifier/README.md

 * **Code Samples**: You'll find code snippets and scripts that demonstrate how I tackled various aspects of the project.
 I've strived to make the code both readable and well-documented.
 * **Documentation**: The notebook is rich in documentation, explaining my thought processes, decisions, and the rationale behind my choices.
 It's not just about the "how" but also the "why."

+## About This Repository
+This GitHub repository houses my project notebook and certification for the AWS AI & ML Scholarship program, sponsored by AWS.
+The skills and knowledge I gained during this program complement the foundation I built in the Artificial Intelligence with Python Nanodegree.

+Feel free to explore my projects and certification to get a sense of my journey in the world of AI and machine learning.
+If you have any questions or would like to discuss any aspect of my certification, projects, or the concepts covered in the nanodegree, please don't hesitate to reach out.

+Thank you for visiting, and I look forward to [connecting][linkedin] with you!